 4. The Relay UE uses the received the Remote DDNMF ID to find the Remote DDNMF and sends a Direct key request to the Remote DDNMF.
-The Direct Key Request message include the A-KID, a freshness parameter Nonce_1 and relay service code.
+The Direct Key Request message includes the A-KID, a freshness parameter Nonce_1 and relay service code.

-5~8.This steps are the same with the step 6~9.
+5~8.
+These steps are the analogous to steps 6~9.